Search

 The bank's surprise cut came just 10 days after President Vladimir Putin told top officials from the government and central bank to restore the economic growth rate and urged them not to simply monitor prices.

-"The baseline scenario assumes the average key rate to be in the range from 13.5% to 14.5% per annum in 2026," it said.
+In its release, the bank said further cuts would depend on inflation, but that the baseline scenario assumed the average key rate to be in the range from 13.5% to 14.5% in 2026.

-Of the 24 analysts surveyed by Reuters ahead of the decision, 16 expected the bank to hold rates.
+Of the 24 analysts surveyed by Reuters ahead of the decision, 16 had expected the bank to hold rates.
 Just eight out of the 24 predicted a 50-basis-point cut.
 The rouble was little changed.

 Russia's economy, which showed significant resilience to Western sanctions over the course of the first three years of the conflict in Ukraine, slowed down sharply last year after the central bank hiked the key rate to fight inflation.